 .NET Fringe is an open source .NET conference located in Portland, Oregon.
 The awesome thing about Fringe is that it seems to be backed by a lot of cool people in the industry.

 You cannot write a post about Microsoft .NET conferences without mentioning Connect();.
 It's a virtual conference with a lot of good stuff and announcements.
 All sessions are available for streaming, so catch a session or two before going to bed.

 You probably haven't heard about the summit if you haven't been a Microsoft MVP or tried to be one.
 It's the yearly event for all MVP's with a lot of insider information about new and exciting Microsoft technologies.
 I had one chance to attend (back in 2015), but blew it :)

-TechBash is a another community driven conference, located in Pennsylvania, US.
-With only a few years of arranging the conference, it already seem to attract some great speakers and sessions.
-Besides a 3-day packed schedule, you will be able to enjoy the rest of Kalahari Resort, including America's largest indoor waterpark.
+TechBash is another community driven conference, located in Pennsylvania, US.
+With only a few years of arranging the conference, it already seems to attract some great speakers and sessions.
+Besides a 3-day packed schedule, you will be able to enjoy the rest of the Kalahari Resort, including America's largest indoor waterpark.
 What a great excuse to bring the family.

 Based in Stockholm, Sweden we find DevSum - The .NET Conference.
 It's weird how I didn't know about a .NET conference with this history (> 10 years), size (60+ speakers and 600+ participants) and duration (3 days including workshops) before getting a recommendation through this post.
 This definitely looks like a good choice for .NET peeps.